ylv-io/coinpledge/README.md

 # CoinPledge
-Archive your goals and connect with people in a meaningful way.
+Achieve your goals and connect with people in a meaningful way.